UniMath/agda-unimath/src/elementary-number-theory/fundamental-theorem-of-arithmetic.lagda.md

   map-list nat-Prime-ℕ (list-of-primes-fundamental-theorem-arithmetic-ℕ x H)
 ```

-#### Computational rules for the list of primes in the prime decomposition of a number
+#### Computation rules for the list of primes in the prime decomposition of a number

 ```agda
 compute-list-of-primes-fundamental-theorem-arithmetic-succ-ℕ :